 Why Miami for the Study of International Arbitration?

-International Arbitration Institute(IAI) - The International Arbitration Institute (IAI) is an embodiment of Miami Law’s long tradition of engagement with the law of arbitration.
-The Institute strives not only for progress through the education of the new generation of arbitration lawyers, but also for progress through research in international arbitration.
+International Arbitration Institute - The International Arbitration Institute is an embodiment of Miami Law’s long tradition of engagement with the law of arbitration.
+The Institute strives not only for progress through the education of a new generation of arbitration lawyers but also for progress through research in international arbitration.
 International Arbitration LL.M. students may attend various international arbitration events organized through the Institute, including Miami Law's annual Carolyn Lamm/White & Case International Arbitration Lecture.
 Students also have the opportunity to work as graduate research assistants with the Institute and individual Miami Law faculty members on cutting-edge research projects related to international arbitration.

 Full-time, Part-time Study Options

 J.D./LL.M.
 Joint Degree in International Arbitration

 International Arbitration LL.M. students wishing to obtain a Juris Doctor (J.D.) degree and Miami Law J.D. students wishing to obtain an LL.M. in International Arbitration should opt for the J.D./LL.M.
 Joint Degree in International Arbitration.
 Incoming Miami Law J.D. students may be considered for honorary 1L admission to the International Arbitration LL.M. in their first year.
 The Joint J.D./LL.M. in International Arbitration offers the opportunity to earn both degrees at once, saving both time and tuition expense.

 International Arbitration LL.M. for Current Students at Other Law Schools in the U.S. or Abroad